Table of Contents

 - Reduces inflammation and heals conditions like eczema, psoriasis, pruritus, etc.

-- Detoxifies the skin to steer clear of signs of aging (wrinkles, fine lines, etc.)
+- Detoxifies the skin to avoid signs of aging (wrinkles, fine lines, etc.)

-- Gives the skin a natural, youthful glow through regenerative cell properties
+- It gives the skin a natural, youthful glow through regenerative cell properties

 - Protects the skin from sun damage and prevents skin cancer resulting from it